tariqshaban/disaster-classification-with-xai/README.md

 Notes
 ------------

-* Deep learning algorithms may tend to have slightly different results, even when fixating hyperparameters and conditions; due to randomness properties of the initial weights.
-* For unknown reasons, some images did produce a valid interpretable images on both Grad-CAM and Grad-CAM++
 * It appears that some of the provided true labels of the images are incorrect.
-A fair amount of images are not refined, that is, some images contain banners or even watermarks that might hinder the model’s performance.
+A fair amount of images is not refined, that is, some images contain banners or even watermarks that might hinder the model’s performance.

 --------